peteroupc/peteroupc.github.io/random.md

 - specify a relatively weak general-purpose RNG (such as Java's `java.math.Random`, although it also includes a much stronger `SecureRandom` class),
 - implement RNGs by default that leave a bit to be desired (particularly the Mersenne Twister algorithm found in PHP's `mt_rand` as well as in Python and Ruby),
 - seed RNGs with a timestamp by default (such as the [.NET Framework implementation of `System.Random`](https://msdn.microsoft.com/en-us/library/h343ddh9.aspx)), and/or
-- leave the default seeding unspecified (such as C's `rand` function).
+- leave the default seeding fixed or unspecified (such as C's `rand` function).

 In addition, this document recommends using unpredictable-random implementations in many cases, especially in computer and information security contexts, and recommends easier programming interfaces for both unpredictable-random and statistical-random implementations in new programming languages.

 Feel free to send comments.
 They may help improve this page.

+I acknowledge the commenters to the CodeProject version of this page, including Cryptonite.

 <a id=License></a>
 ## License